P11D returns and other important July tax-related deadlines

 - The grant or exercise of a share option or other rights to acquire shares

-If an EMI option arrangement has been in place during this period, the equivalent notification must be made online.
+When an EMI option arrangement is in place during this period, the equivalent notification must then be made online.

 Contact us for assistance